 Then you just mush them up.
 A potato masher is useful to help crush them.
 Even easier is to use a food processor, with the slicing blade and short pulses. (you don't want to chop up the seeds!)

-Either way, to make jelly, we'll need to crush them well so we can extract the juice.
-You'll need about 6 cups of juice.
+Either way, to make jelly, we will need to crush them well so we can extract the juice.
+You will need about 6 cups of juice.

 We just want to bring the muscadines to a boil to help release the juice and break down some of the fruit to help it pass through our jelly strainer.
 Put the crushed muscadines in a big pot on the stove over medium to high heat (stir often enough to prevent burning) for until it starts to boil, then reduce the heat and simmer for 10 minutes.

 You can either put the soft cooked muscadines through a jelly strainer (about $9.00, see ordering at right) which results in the most clear jelly and is easiest to use, or pour them through cheesecloth in a colander.
 Or if you don't mind chunky jelly, just let the juice stand for 20 minutes, and Decant (pour off) the clear liquid to use and leave the solids behind.

 You may also want to run the crushed cooked muscadines through a Foley food mill (about $20 - see this page) BEFORE the jelly strainer - it helps to extract more juice and jet out the large skins that will clog the strainer.

 If you need a stopping point and want to finish up the next day, this is a good place.
 Sometimes, jelly gets crystals, called tartrate crystals, forming in the jelly.
 They're not harmful and don't affect the taste, but some people don't like the appearance.
 If so, pour the cool juice into glass containers and set in refrigerator.
 The next day strain the juice through the cloth jelly bag.
 Do not squeeze the bag.